paragliding training center

 31.786567° -106.582500° 4,081' MSL 200' AGL

 USHPA required notification: The RGSA recommends that you do not fly at this site as it is not a chapter managed site.
 If you do choose to fly at this site, you must take full responsibility for your actions, and recognize that you are fully and solely liable for any damage incurred by yourself, to others, or to others’ property.
 This site is unimproved with significant safety issues, including potentially challenging wind and thermal conditions.
 Flying at this site can be risky to the pilot, property owners, and our sport as a whole.
 This site is unpermitted, uninsured, unmanaged, and unimproved.
-This site is, however, an insured training site for Southwest Airsports and is used by their students.
+This site is, however, an insured training site for Southwest Airsports and is used by its students.

 For directions to this site contact us or the RGSA.
 You have to go through guarded private property to reach launch unless you come from the east side and then it's a 200' vertical climb through soft sand to reach launch.
 Visitors must be escorted and we can meet you at the entrance of the Camino Real Landfill (31.806763° -106.588187°).
 Drive up the private road to the weigh station and wait there for us.
 We have the kind permission of the Camino Real Landfill people to trespass.
 If you want to bring the guards a 6-pack of cold beer/soft-drinks, it would not hurt....